Shubhangi445/FlipkartTestAutomation/Readme.md

 ### Screenshots

-- Screenshots gets generated after failing of test cases
+- FailedScreenshots folder will only be generated if a test case failed

 ### Reports